3.png

 Client Services | Case manager

-Prior to joining the Mary’s Home community, Karen served as a community and healthcare support worker, an overnight postpartum doula, and most recently, a perinatal care manager for Mamatoto Village in DC.
-Karen is also a Licensed Practical Nurse, who has worked in maternal and behavioral health care, including working as a patient care technician in a high-risk pregnancy unity/maternity ward.
-She chose to become a maternity case manager, because she believes every mother deserves compassionate support, quality care, and access to the resources needed for a healthy pregnancy and postpartum experience.
-Pregnancy is a deeply personal and often vulnerable time, and she has always felt called to walk alongside women and families during this critical life transition.
-Whether it's helping a first-time mother navigate prenatal care, connecting someone to safe housing, or simply being a reassuring presence during a stressful time, Karen finds purpose in being a steady source of guidance and support.
-She is especially passionate about advocating for underserved and high-risk populations, ensuring that all mothers - regardless of background have the chance to thrive.
-As a teenage mother myself, she endured a lot of prenatal and postpartum stressors and overcame such struggles in positivity.
-Karen is privileged to be able to support other moms on a similar journey at Mary’s Home.
+Prior to joining the Mary’s Home community, Josephine served as a community and health care support worker in various settings, an overnight postpartum doula, and most recently as a perinatal care manager in DC.
+As a Licensed Practical Nurse, she has also worked in maternal and behavioral health care, including working as a patient care technician in a high-risk pregnancy unity/maternity ward.
+In reflecting on what drew her to our mission, Josephine says, “I chose to become a maternity case manager, because I believe every mother deserves compassionate support, quality care, and access to the resources needed for a healthy pregnancy and postpartum experience.
+What drives me in this work is the opportunity to make a real difference - not just medically, but emotionally and socially.
+As a teenage mother myself, I endured a lot of prenatal and postpartum stressors and overcame such struggles in positivity.
+I am privileged to be able to support other moms on a similar journey at Mary’s Home.”

 Theresa Saylor